JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_17.md

 40\.
 We sacrifice to Ashi Vanguhi, who is shining, high . . . and powerful.

 41 [^1182].
-To her did the gallant Husravah, he who united the Aryan nations into one kingdom, offer up a sacrifice, behind the _K_aê_k_asta lake, the deep lake of salt waters.
+To her did the gallant Husravah, he who united the Aryan nations into one kingdom, offer up a sacrifice, behind the <i>K</i>aê<i>k</i>asta lake, the deep lake of salt waters.

 42\.
-He begged of her a boon, saying: ‘Grant me this, O great Ashi Vanguhi! that I may kill the Turanian murderer, Franghrasyan, behind the _K_aê_k_asta lake, the deep lake of salt waters, to avenge the murder of my father Syâvarshâna, a man, and of Aghraêratha, a semi-man.’
+He begged of her a boon, saying: ‘Grant me this, O great Ashi Vanguhi! that I may kill the Turanian murderer, Franghrasyan, behind the <i>K</i>aê<i>k</i>asta lake, the deep lake of salt waters, to avenge the murder of my father Syâvarshâna, a man, and of Aghraêratha, a semi-man.’

 43\.
 The great Ashi Vanguhi ran and came to his side.
 The gallant Husravah, he who united the Aryan nations into one kingdom, obtained that boon.